LoganShurtliff/CanvasAuthDemoWASM/AzureSetup.md

 This is needed for the Authorization using Microsoft EntraID.

 1. In the Microsoft EntraID portal -> App registrations hit NEW REGISTRATION and enter an application name and hit register.
-2. Note down the Application (client) ID and the Directory (tenant) ID.
+2. Note down the Application (client) ID and the Directory (tenant) ID to configure in `appsettings.json`.
-3. Under the app registration -> Manage -> Authentication hit **Add a platform** and choose **Single-page application**, giving it the redirect URL you want to use - then hit **Configure**.
+3. Under the app registration -> Manage -> Authentication hit **Add a platform** and choose **Single-page application**, giving it the redirect URL (e.g. `http://localhost:3000/callback`) you want to use - then hit **Configure**.
+4. Under the app registration -> Manage -> API permissions choose **Add a permission** and choose Azure Cosmos DB.
+Select that it is a delegated permission, and you specifically want `user_impersonation`, then hit add permission.
-4. Configure AzureOAuth.cs with the tenant ID, client ID and the redirect URI
+5. Configure `appsettings.json` with the tenant ID, client ID and the redirect URI

+III.
+Finish Configuring `appsettings.json` with all the canvas information, on both client and server.

+**Important!** Make sure the visual studio project is configured to use http not https

 External Files for configuring permissions: